cellsignal/kedro-graphql/README.md

  with features such as:

  - a distributed task queue
- - events
-   - subscribe to pipeline events (status updates) via GraphQL subscriptions
+ - subscribe to pipline events and logs via GraphQL subscriptions
  - storage
    - persist and track all pipelines executed via the API
  - [additional features](#features)